radanalyticsio/oshinko-specs/implemented/improve-ephemeral-cluster-handling.md

   Note that if the `--ephemeral` option is set, the `--app` option must also be set.
   However, the `--app` option may be used by itself to associate a driver with a long-running cluster.
-Since the `uses-oshinko-cluster` label appears on the driver replicationcontroller, it's a many-to-one relationship and so multiple drivers can be associated with a long-running cluster.
+Since the `uses-oshinko-cluster` label appears on the driver replicationcontroller, it's theoretically a many-to-one relationship and so multiple drivers could be associated with a long-running cluster.
+However, at present drivers may only be associated with a cluster on creation.

 * Options on delete to name the deployment and the termination status of the driver